 All visitors must obtain a visitor's pass from the principal's office prior to visiting teachers, students or school facilities.
-Parents are always welcome to visit school and are requested to check in at the office.
-If a parent wishes to visit a classroom, they must use the procedure described in Board Policy 6141.4 (Parental Involvement).
+Parents are welcome to visit school and are requested to check in at the office.
+If a parent wishes to visit a classroom, they must use the procedure described in board policy.
 Numerous persons from other schools, colleges, universities, sales companies, etc. visit our school, and it is part of the school's responsibility to know who is in the building and for what purpose.
 BRINGING FRIENDS TO VISIT DURING SCHOOL HOURS IS NOT ALLOWED.
 FRIENDS CAN'T COME TO EAT LUNCH WITH OUR STUDENTS.
 ONLY IMMEDIATE FAMILY MEMBERS ARE ALLOWED TO EAT LUNCH WITH OUR STUDENTS.